7 Ways to Improve Accounts Receivable (AR) Collections in 2026

 Before you take action to collect a late payment, you have to be able to confirm the customer received your invoice and give them a clear and easy way to pay.

-Electronic billing and payment options (credit card, ACH, etc.) streamline this process in real-time and prevent errors and complications that would keep your customers from paying.
+Electronic billing and payment options (credit card, ACH, etc.) streamline this process in real time and prevent errors and complications that would keep your customers from paying.

 Automating your invoicing with software can also help you send an invoice as soon as possible after delivering services or products.
 This ensures customers aren’t surprised by your bills and are prepared to pay them.

-2. Develop a New Collection Strategy
+2. Develop a New Collections Strategy

 For example, large customers are likely to require high-touch communication from your account management team, while small customers may be fine with automated messages to resolve simple issues.
-Or you could adjust your terms for late payers so they have to pay upfront before you deliver services, thus avoiding any kind of bad debt.
+Or you could adjust your terms for late payers so they have to pay upfront before you deliver services, thus avoiding bad debt.

 We recommend you take an approach that combines automation with customization: